emab123/LifePlanner/README.md

-# Goal & Action Manager
+# Life Planner

-Goal & Action Manager is a Python-based application that helps you manage your projects, goals, and actions.
+Life Planner is a Python-based application that helps you manage your projects, goals, and actions.
 It provides a graphical user interface (GUI) to add, edit, and delete projects, goals, and actions.
 The application also supports dark mode and allows you to generate weekly summary graphs for your projects.

 ## Features